netlify/templates/src/site/contribute.md

 ### 3. Add a page for your template

 Each template gets a page of its own on this site with a unique URL.
-For guidance on how to create that page, please follow the instructions in [this site's Readme on github](https://github.com/netlify/templates)
+For guidance on how to create that page, please follow the instructions in [this site's README on GitHub](https://github.com/netlify/templates)

 ### 4. Make a pull request